Robinyo/serendipity/docs/administrator/flowable-ui/README.md

 - Flowable Task
 - Flowable Admin

-With a single command, you can launch the Flowable web applications:
+With a single command, you can launch Flowable's web applications:

 ```
 docker run --name flowable-all-in-one \